alexander-novo/CS480Novotny/PA10/README.md

 # Controls

-`left click` - Drag to rotate camera, click object to shoot object forward
+`left click` - Drag to rotate camera, click object to shoot object forward some
 `right click` - Shoot a cube forward, and several spheres in random directions.
 `Scroll wheel` - Zoom in and out
 `R` - Switch between per-vertex / per-fragment lighting
 `up/down arrows` - Widen/narrow spotlight
 `Spacebar` - Press to launch ball.
 Hold to increase power.
+`N` - To start a new game.

+# Menu

+Pauses while

+### Game Options

+`Plunger Type` - Choose between three styles of plunger: `Hold` space to charge, release to launch. `Static` predefined charge level, just push to launch. `Toggle` charge by hitting space, then hit space again to launch.
+`Play Style` - Choose to play with 1 ball at a time, or with 3 balls at once!
+`Ambient Lighting` - (HUGE menu option - Adjust options window size accordingly if needed) Adjust color and intensity of ambient lighting.

+### Graphics Options

+`Shader Type` - Select Between Vertex and Fragment shading.
+`Shadows` - Select shadow quality.

 # Command Line Parameters